apache/bookkeeper/docker/Readme.md

 This variable allows you to specify the root directory bookkeeper will use on Zookeeper.

+### `BK_TRY_METAFORMAT`

+If this variable is not empty, the container will try to do a format of ensemble metadata on zookeeper.
+This operation is required the first time you setup the ensemble.
+With BK_TRY_METAFORMAT=true this operation will be performed only if metadata has not been formatted yet, but it's important to underline that this kind of automatism could lead to undesired behaviors and in production environments it's strongly suggested to manually perform metaformat and to not use this variable.

 ### Caveats

 If you pass one of these environment variables, the corresponding value in bk_server.conf will be rewritten, regardless of whether you have passed bk_server.con via volume mount.

-When run starts, the option `useHostNameAsBookieID=true` is always setted (no ways to change this behavior yet).
-Open an issue on Github if this creates inconvenients.
+When run starts, the option `useHostNameAsBookieID=true` is always set (no ways to change this behavior yet).
+Open an issue on Github if this creates problems.

 ## Where to store data